FTSE 100 futures trading higher as UK equities extend gains this week

 UK and US equities have seen significant gains over the last few weeks, but the recent rally could end early if tensions between the Beijing and Washington continue to worsen.

-‘But overall investors continue to look beyond Q2, hoping for growing signs of a rebound,’ he added.
+‘But overall investors continue to look beyond the second quarter, hoping for growing signs of a rebound,’ he added.

 FTSE 100 pulling back from key resistance